 There have been some dramatic developments in online media law over the last 12 months, such as the continuing effects of the 2013 Defamation Act, the emergence of the Data Protection Act as a tool used against journalists, and changes to the laws of privacy and copyright.

-This one-day course will bring you straight up-to-date with the latest developments, including advice on using content from social media and updates to privacy law.
+Led by Dr Richard Danbury, a journalist, qualified lawyer and legal academic, this one-day course will bring you straight up-to-date with the latest developments, including advice on using content from social media and comment moderation.

 Whether you are an experienced journalist who had legal training before online publishing was a consideration or are simply in need of a media law refresher, this course will tell you all you need to know.

 Although designed with journalists in mind, it would be relevant to any organisation or individual who publishes content online.
 It is also suitable for people who have had no previous media law training.

 A sandwich buffet lunch plus tea, coffee and pastries is included.

 What will the course cover?

 Libel and contempt

 Guidance on comment moderation